Hornbeam

 Carpinus betulus

-Hornbeam — 'Fastigiata' (Carpinus betulus) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
-It matures to about 35–45 ft tall and 20–30 ft wide, and needs medium water.
+Hornbeam (Carpinus betulus) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+It matures to about 35–45 ft tall and 20–30 ft wide, slow-growing, needs medium water, and prefers full sun to partial shade to dappled sun.
 Needs protected site.

 medium water35–45 ft tall and 20–30 ft wideDeer-resistant